oyvinrog/SQLShell/sqlshell/README.md

 3. Execute queries using the "Execute" button or Ctrl+Enter
 4. View results in the table view below
 5. Load sample test data using the "Test" button
+6. Right-click on column headers in the results to access features like sorting, filtering, and the "Explain Column" analysis tool

 ## Requirements